-If you like to go hiking and want to visit unknown mountain for tourists, Odaigahara is a must-visit place for you!
+If you like to go hiking and want to visit a mountain unknown to most tourists, Odaigahara is a must-visit place for you!

-Annual precipitation in the Odaigahara is about 3500mm, one of the greatest amount of precipitation in Japan.
-It makes moist weather condition there, form the primeval forest and paradise for rare animals and plants.
+Annual precipitation on Odaigahara is about 3500mm, one of the highest amounts of precipitation in Japan.
+The moist weather condition there helped form the primeval forest, a paradise for rare animals and plants.

-The Odaigahara can be divided into Nishi-Odai area and Higashi-Odai area.
+Odaigahara can be divided into the Nishi-Odai area and the Higashi-Odai area.

-Pre-application is required in advance if you want to enter Nishi-Odai area.
+Pre-application is required in advance if you want to enter the Nishi-Odai area.

 Please note that the hiking course in Nishi-Odai is not for beginners and it is better to be well prepared.

-The path is good condition and easy to walk for all levels hikers.
+The path is in good condition and is easy for all levels of hikers.

-Autumn is the best season to hike in Odaigahara for autumn foliage, however, in the early morning in summer is also wonderful and recommend time to experience the atmosphere and crisp air!
+Autumn is the best season to hike in Odaigahara for the colorful autumn foliage.
+Early summer mornings are also a wonderful time to experience the atmosphere and crisp air!

-Please pick trail maps up at Odaigahara Visitor Centre which is a starting point for various courses.
+Please pick trail maps up at the Odaigahara Visitor Centre, which is the starting point for various courses.